mickmcq/mickmcq.github.io/promptEngr.md

 [eAsolutionR.qmd](/promptEngr/eAsolutionR.qmd) This is an example solution in R instead of Python.

 [eAsolutionR.html](/promptEngr/eAsolutionR.html) This is the rendered version of the above example solution.

+## Exercise B

+[eB.qmd](/promptEngr/eB.qmd) This is the code template for the second exercise.

+[eB.html](/promptEngr/eB.html) This is the rendered html for the above code template.

+[eB.bib](/promptEngr/eB.bib) This is an example bibliography file for the above code template.
+It must be in the same directory as the above code template.

 <!--